amperity/dialog/README.md

 At initialization time (when SLF4J looks on the classpath for the `StaticLoggerBinder` class), dialog will try to read configuration from a resource named `dialog/config.edn`.
 This is an [aero](https://github.com/juxt/aero/) file which should contain a map telling dialog how to behave.
+The profile used to read the configuration should be set with the `dialog.profile` system property or `DIALOG_PROFILE` environment variable at runtime.

 Check out the [sample config](dev/dialog/config.edn) used with the REPL in this repo for a comprehensive example.

-In addition to the keys described below, the configuration map may have other custom entries, which will be ignored by dialog.

 ### Initialization Hook